dmarx/obsidian_vault/Metabolic Chemistry.md

 ### Allosteric Modulation of Enzymes

-Allosteric regulation involves the binding of an effector molecule (either an activator or inhibitor) to a site on the enzyme other than the active site, known as the allosteric site.
+[[Allosteric regulation]] involves the binding of an effector molecule (either an activator or inhibitor) to a site on the enzyme other than the active site, known as the allosteric site.
 This binding causes a conformational change in the enzyme that alters its activity.
 Allosteric enzymes typically have multiple subunits and multiple active sites, and the binding of an effector to one subunit can affect the activity at all the other subunits, either enhancing or inhibiting the enzyme's catalytic activity.
 This form of regulation is crucial for controlling the rates of key metabolic pathways, such as glycolysis and the citric acid cycle.

 ### Covalent Modification

-Covalent modification of enzymes is another versatile method of metabolic regulation.
+Covalent modification of enzymes is another versatile method of [[metabolic regulation]].
 The most common form of covalent modification is phosphorylation, where a phosphate group is added to or removed from the enzyme, altering its activity.
 Other types of covalent modifications include acetylation, methylation, and ubiquitination.
 These modifications can change the enzyme's shape and either activate or inhibit its function.
 Phosphorylation is particularly important in signal transduction pathways and the regulation of enzyme activity in response to cellular signals.

 ### Changes in Gene Expression